Decomposition of Automata recognizing Ideals: Union decomposition

 Before proving the above theorem we need to define the automata used in the decomposition.
 They are the ones that recognize languages of the form \(\Shuffle{\{w\}}\) where \(w\) is a word.

-\myParagraph{Principal Automata.} The \emph{principal automaton} generated by \(w\in \Sigma^n\), written \(\A_w\), is the minimal automaton that recognizes \(\Shuffle{\{w\}}\).
+\subparagraph*{Principal Automata.} The \emph{principal automaton} generated by \(w\in \Sigma^n\), written \(\A_w\), is the minimal automaton that recognizes \(\Shuffle{\{w\}}\).
 Its set of states is \(S_w = \set{q_i}{i \in \llbracket 0, n \rrbracket}\), its alphabet is \(\Sigma\), its initial state is \(q_0\), its final state is \(\{q_n\}\) and its set of transitions \(\delta_w\) is This definition is illustrated in Fig.\ref{fig: Auto A_w}.

 \begin{proof} The equivalence between (1.) and (2.) has been proved in the paper.
 We assume that \(|\A| \geq 1\).
 Otherwise \(\A\) is prime, linear with no accelerating pattern.
-Set \(\A = \AutoLin\) be a minimal linear automaton recognizing an ideal and satisfying \(q_i\prec q_{i+1}\).
+Let \(\A = \AutoLin\) be a minimal linear automaton recognizing an ideal and satisfying \(q_i\prec q_{i+1}\).

 First, we prove that (3.) implies (2.).
 Assume that \(\A\) has no accelerating pattern.
 Then, we can set \(u= a_1 \dots a_{n}\) with \(a_i\in \Sigma_{i-1,i}\) such that for all \(j < i-1, a_i \notin \Sigma_{j,i}\).